 Chief Minister Shri Narendra Modi has also opened windows of opportunities for Gujarat by fostering close economic ties with China.
 He has made 3 official trips to China, the last one being in November 2011.
 During that trip Shri Narendra Modi was welcomed by the top leadership of China in the Great Hall of the People in Beijing, an honour usually reserved for Heads of State.
 His China visits have drawn immense investment for Gujarat including a MoU with Sichuan province and an R&D Centre with the help of Chinese company Huawei.

-Shri Narendra Modi interacting with a top Chinese leader during his visit to China in 2011
+Shri Narendra Modi engaged in fruitful meetings with top leaders during his visit to Japan in July 2012

 The association with the Orient does not end there.
 Japan is a leading economic partner of Gujarat, including its constant support for the Vibrant Gujarat Summit.
 Japan’s help in the Delhi Mumbai Industrial Corridor, which will transform the economic landscape of Gujarat, has also strengthened the relation between Japan and Gujarat.
+IN 2012 Shri Modi embarked on a historic visit to Japan where he interacted with top Japanese ministers and even met Mr. Shinzo Abe (current Prime Minister of Japan; at that time in the Opposition).
 Along with Japan, Chief Minister Modi’s visit to South Korea too has delivered fruitful economic and cultural exchange contributing to the overall growth of Gujarat.

-Last year, his appeal to the Chinese authorities to speeden the trial of Indian diamond traders languishing in Chinese jails proved to be invaluable as not only was the trial hastened but also some of the traders were able to return home.
+IN 2011, his appeal to the Chinese authorities to speed up the trial of Indian diamond traders languishing in Chinese jails proved to be invaluable as not only was the trial hastened but also some of the traders were able to return home.
+Shri Modi was equally strong in questioning the Prime Minister of India and warned him against any deal on Sir Creek, which would harm India’s strategic and economic interests.
 Even at the world stage when he is rubbing shoulders with top world leaders, its ‘India first’ for Shri Narendra Modi.

 Shri Narendra Modi is equally popular in South Asia.
-Late last year, the Karachi Chamber of Commerce and Industry called on Chief Minister Modi and invited him to address the Chamber on Gujarat’s development.
+In 2011, the Karachi Chamber of Commerce and Industry called on Chief Minister Modi and invited him to address the Chamber on Gujarat’s development.
 Shri Modi was also presented with a replica of the KCCI building whose foundation stone was laid by none other than Gandhiji back in 1934.
-Earlier this year Shri Ranil Wickremesinghe, former Prime Minister of Sri Lanka and the leader of Sri Lanka’s United National Party invited Shri Modi to Sri Lanka to speak on the development in Gujarat.
+Ranil Wickremesinghe, former Prime Minister of Sri Lanka and the leader of Sri Lanka’s United National Party met Shri Modi and even invited Shri Modi to Sri Lanka to speak on the development in Gujarat.

 In its issue dated 26th March 2012 TIME, one of the world’s leading news magazines had Shri Narendra Modi on its cover page with a story titled ‘Modi Means Business’.
 Other Indian public figures who have featured on TIME’s cover include Mahatma Gandhi, Sardar Patel, Lal Bahadur Shastri and Acharya Vinoba Bhave.
 TIME lauded Gujarat’s development in the last decade and termed Shri Modi as a, “firm, no-nonsense leader who will set the nation on a course of development that might finally put it on par with China.”